Taggle: Combining Overview and Details in Tabular Data Visualizations: Case Study: Drug Target Discovery

 \section{Case Study: Drug Target Discovery}

-We evaluated Taggle by means of a case study, a method widely used to validate visualization systems~\cite{sedlmair_design_2012, lam_empirical_2012}.
-The case study summarizes an analysis session carried out by a collaborator working in a drug discovery team in a pharmaceutical company.
-For the case study, we integrated Taggle with the Ordino Target Discovery Platform that provides access to the required cancer genomics data\footnote{\url{https://ordino-taggle.caleydoapp.org/}}.
+Taggle was developed in tight collaboration with domain experts working on a drug discovery team at a pharmaceutical company.
+We demonstrate Taggle by means of a case study conducted on complex genomics data for the purpose of drug target discovery.
+The case study summarizes an analysis session carried out by one of our collaborators.
+For the case study, we integrated Taggle into the Ordino Target Discovery Platform~\cite{streit_ordino:_2019} that provides access to the required cancer genomics data\footnote{\url{https://ordino.caleydoapp.org/}}.
+Note that the collaborator has experience using interactive visualization tools and was involved in all phases of the project and provided continuous feedback during the development.
+For the case study, the domain expert operated Taggle himself without the help of visualization experts.

 In order to identify potential drug targets in a set of tumor types, the analyst performs experiments with cancer cell lines---cultured cells that are derived from tumors and that can proliferate indefinitely in the laboratory.
 These cell lines are characterized by various properties, such as tumor type (lung cancer, prostate cancer, etc.) and the set of genes that are mutated.